 Eight nurses' assistants and one nursing orderly were graduated from the Nurses' Assistants Training Program at Clearwater Lake Hospital.
-Miss V. Appleby, superintendent of nurses, assisted by Mrs. Doris Smith, an instrucwho was guest speaker, Medical Superintendent Dr. S. L. Carey, who chaired the event, and Miss Bente Hejlsted, director of nursing services for the Sanatorium Board.
+Miss V. Appleby, superintendent of nurses, assisted by Mrs. Doris Smith, an instructor, presented the certificates.

+Taking part in the ceremony were R. A. Marks, Sanatorium Board Comptroller, who was guest speaker, Medical Superintendent Dr. S. L. Carey, who chaired the event. and Miss Bente Hejlsted, director of nursing services for the Sanatorium Board.

-In his address, Mr. Marks said that he was impressed by the interest shown in the course, not only by the nursing department but also by the other departments, since one member of the house-keeping department w a s among the graduates.
+In his address, Mr. Marks said that he was impressed by the interest shown in the course, not only by the nursing department but also by the other departments, since one member of the housekeeping department was among the graduates.